ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 The biggest lesson from `holo_agent` is that computer-use VLMs become useful when you stop treating the screenshot as the whole world.

 The browser knows things the screenshot does not: which controls are interactive, whether a button is disabled, whether a video is playing, whether the page is loading, and which object actually receives a click.
 The trace knows things the model forgot.
 Prior runs know things the current screenshot cannot show.

+The visual-only ablation made this concrete.
+It was not a question of whether Holo3 could understand the screenshot.
+Often it could.
+The harder question was whether that understanding survived JSON formatting, coordinate systems, canvas hit testing, disabled controls, state changes, and completion policy.
+The more of that hidden state the harness exposed, the less the VLM had to guess.

 The agent works by making that hidden state visible to the model, then enforcing the invariants the model should not be trusted to remember.